Discover more from Remembering Sion

 When faced with new questions, puzzles, challenges and concerns, we are readily advised, as Orthodox Christians, to turn to the Fathers as reference-books, or better yet as “phone-books,” because as the direct mouths of God, anything that they wrote is beyond reproach.
 It is high time we admitted that over time, we Orthodox have produced a “patristic fundamentalism” in the image and likeness of the Protestant “scriptural” one (the so-called sola Scriptura).

-The author appears to be implying that when faced with new questions and challenges, we ought not to turn primarily to the Fathers for wisdom and guidance (apparently because these things are somehow beyond their scope), and that if we do so it constitutes “patristic fundamentalism” on a par with the Protestant doctrine of sola Scriptura.
+The author appears to be implying that when faced with new questions and challenges, we ought not to turn primarily to the Fathers for wisdom and guidance.
+He explicitly states that if we do so, it constitutes “patristic fundamentalism” on a par with the Protestant doctrine of sola Scriptura.
 In other words, what the author really takes issue with is not the supposed infallibility of the Fathers as individuals, but rather their authority in general with regard to contemporary subjects.
 That this is the substance of the issue he will shortly make plain.

 However, before proceeding any further I would like to point out the extreme irony of his comparison with sola Scriptura.
 The mistake of the Protestants was not in their appraisal of Scripture’s absolute authority, but rather in their insistence that they themselves could reliably interpret Scripture without reference to Tradition.
 In other words, they refused to bow to the authority of the Fathers and instead trusted in their own opinions.
 Strangely, the present article insists that many Orthodox have fallen into a similar grievous error, in that they bow to the authority of the Fathers instead of trusting in their own opinions!